Scorpius? Here’s your constellation

-Category: Space Hits: 1The constellation If you have a dark sky, look for M4, a globular star cluster, near Antares.
+Category: Space Hits: 7The constellation If you have a dark sky, look for M4, a globular star cluster, near Antares.

 Scorpius is among the most distinctive of constellations in the zodiac.
 With a little imagination, you can see its stars tracing the shape of a Scorpion.
 The brilliant red star Antares lies at the Scorpion’s Heart.
 The constellation has the shape of the letter J, with the curved bottom of the J representing the Scorpion’s curved Tail.
 There’s even a Stinger, consisting of two stars – Shaula and Lesath – noticeable for their nearness to each other.